saritha28/Music-Genre-Classification/README.md

 - `requirements.txt`: List of required libraries for installation.
 - `LICENSE`: Project license information.

+## Audio Features
+- **Spectrogram:** A visual representation of the spectrum of frequencies in an audio signal as they vary with time.
+- **MFCC (Mel-frequency Cepstral Coefficients):** Represent the short-term power spectrum of a sound.
+- **Chromagram:** A representation of the energy distribution of different musical notes in an audio signal.

+## Machine Learning Algorithms
+This project explores various machine learning algorithms for audio classification, including:
+- K-Nearest Neighbors (KNN)
+- Support Vector Machines (SVM)
+- Random Forest
+- Naive Bayes

+## Libraries
+- **Librosa:** Python package for music and audio analysis.
+- **Matplotlib:** Plotting library for data visualization.
+- **Scikit-learn:** Library for machine learning algorithms and tools.

 ## License
 This project is licensed under the [MIT License](LICENSE).